Updated 02 July 2025

 Link to Peters Presentation in PDF format.

-For More Information about the event and Peter Baye see the Current Newsletter
+For More Information about the event and Peter Baye see the January-March Newsletter

 DKY Field Trips